Updated: Nov 16

 The most logical answer is Nutrition.

 All these symptoms lead back to a sub-optimal nutrition.
 Grains, sugar, various vegetable oils, seeds, milk and most dairy products, some other plant foods, food chemicals and processed foods cause and maintain inflammatory and autoimmune processes in the body.
-The increased number of cardiovascular diseases after menopause is mainly caused by the overconsumption of sugar, carbohydrates and other inflammatory foods.
+The increased number of cardiovascular diseases after menopause are mainly caused by the overconsumption of sugar, carbohydrates and other inflammatory foods.

 Low oestrogen levels during menopause make women more sensitive to all the negative effects of unhealthy eating habits and with that, more susceptible to different illnesses.